 Remix and feminism go hand in hand.
 For young women and girls, it’s a way to take back our identities from corporate commodification and the use of appropriation in the remix process allows for images of woman and femininity to be rearticulated and redefined by the author.
 As a result, women become authors, resignifying the practices, discourses, and institutions on which oppression is based in real time.

 What remix means for copyright.

 Part of the fun of remix is that it allows us to use our collective Fair Use rights.
 Fair Use is the portion of copyright law constantly under threat by corporate content creators like Warner Brothers and MGM.
-They don’t want us to have access to their content but fortunately, under the law, we do for purposes of comment, critique, homage and education.
-By making more remixes, we consistently push the boundaries of ownership and threaten Corporate power.
-This is a really good thing.
-Why should the big companies own all of popular culture?
-Fair Use rights are like a muscle.
-If we don’t use them, we loose them.
+They don’t want us to have access to their content because it threatens a system of licensing fees that are a significant source of income.
+I’ve been told that copyright holders see fair use as a tax on their bottom line but I can’t confirm every copyright holder feels this way.
+Fortunately, we can reuse copyright content without permission for purposes of comment, critique, homage and media literacy education.

 “Mashups, remixes, subs, and online parodies are new and refreshing online phenomena, but they partake of an ancient tradition: the recycling of old culture to make new.
 In spite of our romantic cliches about the anguished lone creator, the entire history of cultural production from Aeschylus through Shakespeare to Clueless has shown that all creators stand, as Isaac Newton (and so many others) put it, “on the shoulders of giants.”